Jayfromthe13th/Security_Assessment/README.md

 ## Overview

-This audit report evaluates the security and functionality of StakeSphere, a staking protocol implemented using Solidity smart contracts, paired with a user-friendly wallet extension.
+This audit report evaluates the security and functionality of Sphere, a staking protocol implemented using Solidity smart contracts, paired with a user-friendly wallet extension.
 The audit's primary focus was to ensure that the staking protocol and wallet extension operate securely, efficiently, and transparently.

 ## Staking Protocol